 The successful operation of space programmes, policies and institutions in a country depends on the experience of qualified professionals.
 Institutions that are knowledgeable in space law and policy play an essential role in harnessing national expertise in the space sector.
 Their role in providing suitable policy objectives and working towards optimal gains of national space programmes cannot be overemphasised.

 In Africa, there is no platform or institution that provides policy direction and advise policymakers on the ever-changing implications of international space laws.
-Etim Offiong and Valanathan Munsami, in a research paper titled “Towards Developing Space Policy Institute in Africa”, posit that the “shortage of indigenous knowledge and expertise in the drafting of such crucial instruments [national space policies] and in analysing the changing global space policy context and its implications for Africa”, limit the potentials of space on the continent.
+Etim Offiong and Valanathan Munsami, in a research paper entitled “Towards Developing Space Policy Institute in Africa”, posit that the “shortage of indigenous knowledge and expertise in the drafting of such crucial instruments [national space policies] and in analysing the changing global space policy context and its implications for Africa”, limit the potentials of space on the continent.

 It is pertinent to note that global space policy trends are changing rapidly in response to contemporary inventions, similar to the space race bubble of the 1960s and 1970s, but in a more subtle manner fraught with geopolitics and power dynamics across several national and regional fronts.
 Schneeberger posits that “Africa runs the risk of missing the ‘boat’, as space legislation moves ahead to keep abreast with space exploration in the 21st century”.